 - You must have a viable plan for achieving strong growth in earnings.

-- A trade sale is usually faster and cheaper than a flotation.
+- A trade sale is usually faster and cheaper than going public.

 - Some companies, particularly mature businesses in non-growth industries or those whose value is largely based on their assets, may realise a higher price through a trade sale.

-You will have a responsibility to satisfy shareholders' interests, which may not always be in line with your own.
+When you have shareholders, you will have a responsibility to satisfy their interests, which may not be in line with your own

 - Shareholders may want you to become involved in exciting ventures rather than the opportunities you favour.